sehee-lim/sehee-lim.github.io/_posts/2024-05-06-InstructGPT.md

 Reinforcement learning from human feedback (RLHF) is a methodology aimed at supplementing language model performance by using written human feedback during training.
-This approach has been previously utilized in specialized tasks such as summarization [@ziegler2020finetuning] and translation [@kreutzer2018reliability].
+This approach has been previously utilized in specialized tasks such as summarization and translation.
 However, this paper extends its application broadly across various language tasks.\
 Furthermore, there have been several efforts to reduce harm associated with language model outputs.
-These include applying specific criteria to remove documents and thereby filter datasets [@ngo2021mitigating], blocking particular words [@xu2021recipes], and using word embedding regularization to decrease bias [@liu2020does].
+These include applying specific criteria to remove documents and thereby filter datasets, blocking particular words, and using word embedding regularization to decrease bias.
 Unlike these methods, which often involve some loss of data or a decline in performance, the approach in this paper seeks to eliminate harm without significantly compromising performance.
 This was achieved by adding a term that